 1. First, style the date.
 Select TxnDate field.

-Still for Amount, find Text Alignment under Appearance, and set it to Top Right.
+2. Still for Amount, under Appearance, find Text Alignment and set it to Top Right

-3. Style the Name field so that it too will stick out.
-In this example, I style it similar to the report we made in the previous lessons.
+4. Style the Name field so that it too will stick out.
+In this example, I added a background color, and then added some line objects to either side of it.

 Show Total Balance